 Types of Robotics and Automated Technology

-As a response to Covid-19, hotels began investing heavily in technology that was automated and allowed for very little interaction between hotel employees and guests.
-Guests have the option to check in digitally using their mobile phones or to check in at kiosks at the hotel, therefore eliminating the need for any interaction with front desk staff.
+As a response to Covid-19, hotels began investing heavily in hotel technology that was automated and allowed for very little interaction between hotel employees and guests.
+Guests have the option to check in digitally using their mobile phones with mobile check-in or to check in at kiosks at the hotel, therefore eliminating the need for any interaction with front desk staff.
 Some hotels offer guests smart rooms that can digitally control the entertainment, that can control the temperature and that can be used to order room service.
 Smart rooms also allow guests to sync streaming services like Amazon to the televisions in their hotel rooms.
 Robots are also being used in place of the concierge and are able to provide guests with information regarding local attractions and any hotel information that may be needed.
 Sanitation robots use cleaning technology to clean guest rooms and public areas and have the ability to work around the clock.
 Delivery robots are also being used in room service to deliver meals, towels and any number of items that guests request.
 These robots have the ability to take the elevator and can make over 100 deliveries daily.
 Guests can unlock the robots with a unique code from their mobile phones in order to retrieve their delivery.
 These technologies are contactless and do not require employees in order to carry out their daily functions.

-Robots Are Nothing New
+Hotel Robots Are Nothing New

 In 2015 Japan opened its Henn Na Hotel which consisted of 243 robots, robots were used primarily throughout many of the areas of the hotel.
 But by 2019 the hotel had figured out which robots were effective, and which needed to be replaced and reduced their robotic staff by 50 percent and returned to a more traditional type of hotel service.
 In 2019 Alibaba’s FlyZoo Hotel in China opened its 290-room hotel that is almost entirely ran by robots and most functions within the hotel is automated.
 From check in to check out, most of the services offered by the hotel is provided by robots.
 Robots deliver food, towels and toiletries and many other items that guests may request.
 Guests make reservations and payments from their mobile phones; they have the ability to check in using kiosks in the hotel and can enter their rooms using facial recognition.